Mayank1728/todo-app/README.md

 ### Adding a Note

 To add a note, we first load the data from the existing JSON file.
+If JSON doesn't exists we return [] and append/push data to it and then save changes.
 Then, we check for duplicate titles in the data.
 If a duplicate exists, an error is thrown.
 Otherwise, the note is added to the data and the changes are saved to the JSON file by overwriting it with the updated data.

 ### Deleting a Note